derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.
+The signals Ei is HIGH, which allows the instruction register to load its data onto the bus, The signal Lm are HIGH, which means the memory address register will load the data on the bus, in this case the content from the instruction register.

 Diagram:

-T5: The data at the address that the RAM is set will be loaded into the ALU Input register
+T5: The data at the address that the RAM is set will be loaded into the ALU Input register.

 Timing Diagram:

-The signal CS and Lib will be HIGH, allowing the RAM to load its content into the input register
+The signal CS will be HIGH, allowing the RAM module to output its data onto the bus.
+The signal Lib will be HIGH, causing the input register to load the data that is on the bus, in this case the content from the RAM.

 Diagram:

-T6: The ALU will load the result of the operation into the accumulator
+T6: The ALU will load the result of the operation into the accumulator.

 Timing Diagram:

-The signal Ealu and La will be HIGH, allowing the ALU to load the result into the accumulator.
+The signal Ealu will be HIGH, allowng the ALU to output its content onto the bus.
+THe signal La is high, allowing the accumulator to load the data that is on the bus, in this case the content of the ALU.

 Diagram: